ShaunHoward/eecs391_pr04/README.md

 Weights can be loaded at runtime from a file located in "agent_weights/weights.txt".
 If the file is not present, then the game will automatically load weights with random values from between -1 and 1.
 The PRNG seed is valued at 12345 to ensure repeatability.
-Every 10 epsiodes, the agent will play 5 more evaluation episodes.
+Every 10 episodes, the agent will play 5 more evaluation episodes.
 These will determine the average cumulative reward of the agent.
 These values can be graphed with their associated episode count to reveal the learning rate of the agent by means of linear regression or a best fit line.

 The agent also employs the epsilon-greedy action selection strategy.
 What happens is that when a random double value